Links on Android Authority may earn us a commission. Learn more.

 Vizio D-Series: The best small smart TVs

-Naturally, prices are even lower than the TCL 5 Series.
-You can get the 24-inch D-Series for $160 or less.
-Since Vizio uses its own OS, though, we’d recommend buying a cheap streaming add-on from Roku or Google to improve your app experience.
+Naturally, prices are even lower than the TCL 5-Series.
+You can get a 24-inch D-Series for under $200.
+Since Vizio uses its own OS though, we’d recommend buying a cheap streaming add-on from Roku or Google to improve your app experience.

 The newest D-Series models are virtually bezel-free, and equipped with refresh rate enhancements like AMD FreeSync and VRR (variable refresh rate).
 Just don’t expect any high-end features like Dolby Vision.

 - Refresh rate enhancements that are rare for budget sets

 LG has an advantage when it comes to OLED technology, since its LG Display spinoff makes some of the world’s best panels for both its parent company and others — picture quality is immaculate.
 The G2 ships in 55-, 65-, 77-, and 83-inch sizes, and includes features like a Game Optimizer, support for GeForce Now cloud gaming, and LG’s famous Filmmaker Mode that promises movies “the way directors intended.”
 Tech like Dolby Vision IQ (HDR adjusted to ambient light) makes things even better.